 How To Use Expert Advice Effectively

-At times, if you talk to two people about one topic, each will have a different point of view and it’s the same topic.
+At times, if you talk to two people about one topic, each will have a different point of view.

 Why the conflicting views if it’s the same topic?

 Well, because it’s the way we are.
 We see things differently, and we are unique in our own way.

 Let’s say you want to learn how to publish articles online.
-If you get advice from two experts, you’ll end up with similar recommendations on most issues and different recommendations on other issues.
+If you get advice from two experts, you’ll end up with similar recommendations on most issues and different suggestions on other matters.

-For example, one expert may suggest that you submit your article to every article site, while the other recommends that you submit your article only to the larger sites.
+For example, one expert may suggest submitting your article to every article site, while the other recommends that you submit your article only to the more important websites.

-One expert may say to submit an article every day, and the other may advise you submit an article a week.
+One expert may say to submit an article every day, and the other may advise you to submit an article a week.

 Experts Have Different Points of View